AgatheSenellart/MultiVae/paper/paper.md

 to their versatility, scalability, and interpretability as probabilistic latent variable models.
 They are also particularly interesting models in the *partially observed* setting, as most of them can learn even with missing data.
-This last point makes them particularly interesting for research fields such as the medical field, where missing data are commonplace[@antelmi:2019, @aguila:poe].
+This last point makes them particularly interesting for research fields such as the medical field, where missing data are commonplace [@antelmi:2019; @aguila:poe].

-In this article, we present
+We present
 MultiVae, an open-source Python library for bringing together unified implementations of multimodal VAEs.
 It has been designed for easy, customizable use of these models on fully or partially observed data.
 This library also facilitates the development and benchmarking of new algorithms by integrating